4 Iranian nationals charged with alleged kidnapping plot of US journalist, court documents say

 Her relatives did not accept the offer, prosecutors said in their statement.

-According to the indictment Farahani, an Iranian intelligence officer who resides in Iran, and his network, allegedly hired private investigators, "to surveil, photograph and video record Victim-1 and Victim-1's household members in Brooklyn."
+According to the indictment Farahani, an Iranian intelligence officer who resides in Iran, and his network, allegedly hired private investigators, "to surveil, photograph and video record Victim-1 and Victim-1's household members in Brooklyn" on multiple occasions in 2020 and 2021.

 Farahani's network procured days' worth of video and photographs and installed a live high-definition video feed of the victim's home.